Amica Auto Insurance Review

 No repair facility restrictions

-Amica doesn’t put any restrictions on where you can take your car to get it fixed, so if you get into an accident, you can just go wherever is most convenient for you.
-This is great because there are some auto insurance companies that don't allow you to choose where you want to go and require you to go to one of their recommended facilities for repairs.
+Unlike many auto insurance companies, Amica doesn’t put any restrictions on where you can take your car to get it fixed, so if you get into an accident, you can go wherever is most convenient for you.
 Amica does have a list of recommended facilities for those who want it, but you are free to choose a place that is not on the list if you desire.

 Must contact Amica to make certain policy changes

-Through your online Amica account, you can view your billing information and make small changes like adding a vehicle under the policyholder’s name or adding a driver that lives at the policyholder’s address, but for larger changes, such as replacing a vehicle, you must always contact Amica.
-This is more of an inconvenience than a serious concern, but it is still something that you should be aware of before choosing Amica for your auto insurance.
+Through your online Amica account, you can view your billing information and make small changes like adding a vehicle under the policyholder’s name or adding a driver that lives at the policyholder’s address.
+However, for larger changes, such as replacing a vehicle, you must always contact Amica.
+This is more of an inconvenience than a serious concern, but it is still something that you should be aware of before choosing Amica.

 Limited learning materials

 Amica doesn’t provide much in the way of resources to help people learn about auto insurance.
-There are a few FAQs and a glossary on their website, but it is missing more in-depth articles or a blog to assist customers with really understanding what they are purchasing.
-Not everyone needs access to these resources but they could be especially helpful to those looking to purchase their first auto insurance policy.
-This shouldn't be a deal breaker, but it would be nice to see Amica improve in this area.
+There are a few FAQs and a glossary on its website, but it is missing more in-depth articles or a blog to help customers understand what they are purchasing.
+Not everyone needs access to these resources, but they could be especially helpful to those looking to purchase their first auto insurance policy.